todd-dsm/rsync-backups/readme.md

 ## Getting Started

-Format any USB flash drive with a functional port and execute the install script.

 ### Format the Drive

-Follow along to [format the drive] and rename to: `storage`; everything will fall into place after that.
+Follow along to [format the drive] while renaming it `storage`; everything will fall into place after that.

 Validate that the volume mounts on the system: